dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/10_Groups_Basics.md

 - Sizes of conjugacy classes divide $\# G$ (by orbit-stabilizer).
 - Conjugate subgroups have equal cardinality.
 - Normal subgroups absorb conjugacy classes.
+- Reasoning about conjugacy classes: in $S_n$ they're precisely determined by cycle type, i.e. a partition of $n$.

 :::